Iki07/Taskenize/README.md

 Demo has limited functionality available without login - super basic functionality with tasks being kept in the localStorage (max 10 tasks).

 Overview of the envisioned app possibilities can be understood using the following login details:
 username: taskenize@test.com, password: Abcd123!
-(I count on you not trying to change the pass - you will anyway not be able to proceed due to email fucntionality not being enabled).
+(I count on you not trying to change the pass - you will anyway not be able to proceed due to email functionality not being enabled).

 or by visiting some of the documentation related links listed below: